 Devotion 2: Placing God first

-If our work in helping to improve the lives of others is to be successful, we need to place God first in every-things we do.
+If our work in helping to improve the lives of others is to be successful, we need to place God first in every-thing we do.
 However, owning things or trying to improve our level among other men in the village often takes first place in our lives in such a way that sometimes these become our god.
 Instead, we should make what is said in the book of Proverbs the rule for our actions.
 It suggests many rules which may help us to work better with God and others.

 Read Proverbs 3:1-10